-The definition of "lobbyist" also provides an exception for all elected local officials, and generally for nonelected local officials and employees of political subdivisions.
-However, the exception for nonelected local officials and employees of political subdivisions is limited.
+The definition of "lobbyist" excludes all elected local officials, and most nonelected local officials and employees of political subdivisions.
+However, the exclusion for nonelected local officials and employees of political subdivisions is limited.
 Minnesota Statutes section 10A.01, subdivision 21, paragraph (b), clause (4) provides that a lobbyist does not include: